-ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLEMENTATION

-7. Implement the Returning Home Well initiative in partnership with philanthropic organizations, addressing the employment needs of people transitioning from corrections settings, including through the provision of stipends to support people's participation in employment services and through the leveraging of local workforce services and partnerships.
-CDCR DSS, and in coordination with CWDB and DOR Ongoing throughout FYs 20-21 and 21-22, and activities expected to be sustained into future FYs Outcome Measures: Being developed and reported upon in partnership with MDRC.
-8. Monitor local educational agencies' (LEAs') implementation of the McKinney- Vento Homeless Assistance Act.
+ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLEMENTATION 9.
+Implement the Returning Home Well initiative in partnership with philanthropic organizations, addressing the employment needs of people transitioning from corrections settings, including through the provision of stipends to support people's participation in employment services and through the leveraging of local workforce services and partnerships.
+CDCR DSS, and in coordination with California Workforce Development Board and Department of Rehabilitation Ongoing throughout FYs 20-21 and 21-22, and activities expected to be sustained into future FYs Outcome Measures: Being developed and reported upon in partnership with MDRC.
+10. Monitor LEAs' implementation of the McKinney - Vento Homeless Assistance Act.
 CDE HCFC Implemented on an annual basis FYs 20-21, 21-22, and 22-23 Process Measure: Monitoring of all LEAs via Consolidated Application and Reporting System and documentation of other monitoring processes with prioritized LEAs.
-Process Measure: Review and analysis of high school graduation rates.
-9. Participate in California Higher Education Basic Needs Alliance intersegmental workgroup with CSU and UC systems to advance basic needs security including addressing homelessness and housing insecurity for students to increase their success. ССС HCFC Ongoing in alignment with the legislative cycle Process Measure: Documentation of engagement with stakeholders to review regulations, policies, and practices.
+Process Measure: Review and analysis of High School Graduation rates.
+11. Participate in California Higher Education Basic Needs Alliance intersegmental workgroup with CSU and UC systems to advance basic needs security including addressing homelessness and housing insecurity for students to increase their success.
+CCC HCFC Ongoing in alignment with the legislative cycle Process Measure: Documentation of engagement with stakeholders to review regulations, policies, and practices.
 Output Measure: Guidance to basic needs programs in higher education including professional development; and recommendations for regulation, policy, and procedural change.